 Specialization options include new media and marketing, health communications and public relations.
 Prior to graduation, students must conduct original research and submit a thesis.

-To receive a graduate degree in communication, students study human resource management, advertising and communications technologies.
-Students also learn basic statistics, research analysis and decision-making.
+In master's degree programs in communication, students study human resource management, advertising, and communications technologies.
+Students also learn basic statistics, research analysis, and decision-making tactics.
 The following courses are commonly included in these programs:

 - Corporate communications management

 - Creative advertising strategies